pmdscully/522_TFLite_Labs/readme.md

 As you'll know, this differs from "offline" model classification performance on a test set (or on a validation set).
 This is a test of the applied and integrated system.
 The "offline" performance is an isolated test of the model only.

+#### Three Sets Evaluation Results

-This leads to three sets results:
+Measuring the Applied and Integrated System leads to three sets of performance evaluation results:

 1. Cross Validation model performance results (on validation set from dataset).
 2. Test set model performance results (on test set from dataset).